 At a late point in Le Livre blanc, the protagonist walks into an empty church in a small nautical town: “This church was deserted.
 The fishermen never entered it.
 I admired God's unsuccess; masterpieces ought never to be popular.
 Which does not however prevent them from being illustrious and awe-inspiring.”
 Cocteau himself was a master of unsuccess.
 With “a touché a tout (a finger in every pie) Cocteau was often misunderstood.
-He walked a lonely path but was notoriously ahead of his time”—or, as he would have preferred, the time was notoriously behind him.
-Cocteau’s personal journey left us with an undoubtedly unique and underrated ouevre.
-Although we will be perpetually led back to his tabloid-worthy persona and his more mainstreamed films, we cannot achieve a deep understanding of his intentions without also looking to his other work — not the least of which are his illustrations.
+He walked a lonely path but was notoriously ahead of his time” — or, as he would have preferred, the time was notoriously behind him.
+Cocteau’s journey left us with an undoubtedly unique (and underrated) body of work.
+Although we are perpetually led back to his tabloid-worthy persona and a few well-remembered films, we cannot achieve a deep understanding of his overall aims without also consulting his forgotten works — not the least of which are his illustrations.

 These drawings, which have been “described as ‘obscenely pious’, [are] torn between a fallen ideal, the sexuality of dreams and a slide into fantasy.”
 They are also conspicuously absent from many art historical discussions concerning his contemporaries.
-Cast off from the Surrealists and often forgotten in the contemporary discourse, Jean Cocteau has nevertheless trickled his way into popular culture; from the legendary Cocteau Twins (who took their name from Cocteau’s Les Enfants Terribles) to an upcoming Pedro Almodóvar flick based on Cocteau’s play La voix humaine, we somehow manage to revere his contributions without acknowledging the bulk of his actual output.
-We may speculate that this is due to his work’s explicitly homoerotic nature, or perhaps because of Cocteau’s reputation as the “frivolous prince,” an artist who flitted from here to there with no real commitment or creation of meaning.
-A close reading of his work quickly dispels this characterization; what we see is not an artist with no direction, but rather one who clings almost obsessively to a singular vision across a multitude of media.
+Cast off by the Surrealists and often absent from the discourse, Jean Cocteau has nevertheless trickled his way into popular culture; from the legendary dreampop act Cocteau Twins (whose name references Cocteau’s Les Enfants Terribles) to a 2020 Pedro Almodóvar short based on Cocteau’s play La voix humaine, we somehow manage to revere his contributions without ever truly acknowledging their origin.
+We could speculate that this is due to his work’s explicitly homoerotic nature, or perhaps because of Cocteau’s reputation as “the frivolous prince” — a shallow artist who flitted between mediums, lacking commitment.
+A close reading of his work, however, quickly dispels this characterization; what we see is not an artist with no direction, as has often been asserted, but rather one who clings almost obsessively to a singular vision across a multitude of media.

-However, it must be acknowledged that the less generous perception of Cocteau was, to some extent, self-mythologized.
-He took full ownership of his role as effete aesthete, even going so far as to entitle one of his earlier publications “Le prince frivole” — after a nickname which is, at turns, both flattering and condescending.
-He spent his life alternately pursuing relationships with attractive younger men, struggling with an addiction to opium, and manifesting his fantasies by way of camera or pen.
-When he died on October 11th, 1963, at the age of 74, he was interred in a crypt he had prepared himself: painted with a mural, in the characteristically minimal linework of Le livre blanc, depicting the Christ and a liege of Roman soldiers.
+However, it must be acknowledged that less generous perceptions of Cocteau were, to some extent, self-mythologized.
+He took full ownership of his role as effete aesthete.
+He even went as far as titling an earlier publication “Le prince frivole,” after his popular nickname — a nickname which was, at turns, both flattering and condescending.
+He spent his life pursuing relationships with attractive younger men, struggling with an addiction to opium, and manifesting his fantasies by way of camera or pen.
+When he died on October 11th, 1963, at the age of 74, he was interred in a crypt he had prepared himself.
+Its walls are painted with a mural, in the characteristically minimal linework of Le livre blanc.
+It depicts a familiar Christian scene: a cluster of angels and Roman soldiers overlook the crucified Christ.
+The final resting place is flanked by a pair of anonymous, identical male profiles.
 Cocteau, it seems, chased the invisible to the very end of the line.

 1 Chanel, Pierre.
 “A Thousand Flashes of Genius” from Jean Cocteau and the French Scene.
 New York: Abbeville Press, 1984.